 October 10, 2018 1 Comment

 On Sunday afternoons a few years ago you would have found me sharing the joys of making Japanese Stab Stitch books with a small group of craft lovers at Artisan Community Art Studio in Dorset.
-Written during the last of my bookbinding courses that year, this blog post hopes to inspire and help people interested in making these types of books, even if they can't come to my bookbinding courses.
+Written during the last of my bookbinding courses that year, this blog post hopes to inspire and help you to make these kind of books.

-You'll find top tips for making these Stab Stitch books, details about the best materials and tools to use, and get an overview of traditional Japanese papers and decorative designs.
-You'll also get an idea of what it's like to come to my courses, in case you were thinking of making bookbinding your next creative adventure!
+You'll find top tips for making Stab Stitch books, details about the best materials and tools - and why you'll want to use them.
+Plus, you'll get an overview of traditional Japanese papers and decorative designs, and see some contemporary examples of how these books can be used for your own art and community projects.

 With plenty of tea (and sometimes cake) to hand, I've shown my group of budding bookbinders how to make the 4-hole, Noble and Hemp Leaf bindings, so far.
 The 4-Hole is the simplest style and forms the basis of all the Stab Stitch bindings.
 It's not difficult to make and is the perfect place for you to start.
 Follow that with the Noble, which adds details to the head (top) and tail (bottom) of the spine.